Android-Emulation-Testing/Android-Emulation-Testing.github.io/index.md

  * Background Management Strategy Adaptation
  * Dynamic Binary Patching

-We have provided the source code of the above enhancements in the [`enhancements` folder](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/enhancements).
+We have provided the source code of the above enhancements in the [`Enhancements` folder](https://github.com/Android-Emulation-Testing/Code-and-Data-Release/tree/main/Enhancements).

 ### Data Release

-We have provided in part the measurement data (with proper anonymization) in the [`data` folder](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/data).
+We have provided in part the measurement data (with proper anonymization) in the [`Measurement data` folder](https://github.com/Android-Emulation-Testing/Code-and-Data-Release/tree/main/Measurement%20Data).
 We will release the full dataset as soon as we obtain official approval of the relevant authorities.

 #### Data Format